no382001/template_scheme/README.md

 ```
 ### demonstration of `define` and `comments`

-lets pretend that the next code is inside the `constexpr_string` function for syntax highlighting reasons
+lets pretend that the next code is inside the `CSTRING` function for syntax highlighting reasons

 ```scheme
 (define (add-two x)